Utility

 Yet despite the odds, Bold Street today is doing pretty well – and that’s partly thanks to those independent shops that hung on in there through the worst of economic times.
 Of them, Utility, while not being the oldest (Asian supermarket Mattas and campaigning bookstore News from Nowhere could surely stake a joint claim), is one of the more interesting retailers on this small stretch of Liverpool retail estate.

-Utility opened in 1999, long before the city had even a passing glance at the Capital of Culture crown, and at a point when the Ropewalks – the creative quarter set up to encompass Bold Street and venues such as FACT – was just a historical footnote, a phrase that reminded people only of Liverpool’s maritime and rope-making past.
+Utility opened in 1999, long before the city had even a passing glance at the Capital of Culture crown, and at a point when Ropewalks – the creative quarter set up to encompass Bold Street and venues such as FACT – was just a historical footnote, a phrase that reminded people only of Liverpool’s maritime and rope-making past.
 Even FACT had yet to open; until 2003 it was a venue-less agency that operated out of a cramped back room at the Bluecoat.

-In an interesting twist, Utility opened a third branch in 2010, this time in Liverpool ONE itself.
+Utility opened another branch in 2010, this time in Liverpool ONE itself.
 Liverpool’s answer to the Trafford Centre, this £950m development is the UK’s largest open-air shopping centre, its prosperity undimmed by continuing a-grumblings about its impact on independent retail in the city.
 But the outpost of Utility here holds its own among neighbours such as John Lewis, and despite feeling somehow less of an indie here than it does just up the road on Bold Street – something to do with the new-build glass and glossiness of the shop unit it occupies, perhaps – it still flies the flag for regional design.
 Gifts, cards, mugs, presents for hip toddlers (or more accurately their parents), prints, clocks, books and bags abound, with many items made in Liverpool or the UK – the range of leather satchels made in the city, for example.